ikhavkin/StyleDetect/README.md

 *Not working yet* =)

-I plan to develop it mostly for VS2010.
-For now will try to not break the VS2008 compatibility completely though.
+I plan to develop it mostly for VS2010. *WILL* break the VS2008 compatibility completely because of .NET 4.0 requirements.

 Development setup
 -----------------